 8. Reinforcement is NOT Microlearning

 Microlearning is a part of reinforcement, but reinforcement is more than microlearning.
 Reinforcement constitutes application, evaluation, and practice.

 Microlearning can help learners gain completely new skills.
 Use microlearning in your reinforcement program, but understand that the most successful programs will incorporate much more.

 9. Reinforcement is Only for Mobile

-42 percent of our participants use email clients to receive their reinforcement messages.
-So, if you have a robust mobile application and a notification system, your reinforcement program will reach a lot of people.
-There must be synchronization between email and mobile, since most of your employees work from mobile and email during the day.
+42% of our participants use email to receive their reinforcement messages.
+So, if learners have both their mobile application and an email notification systems activated, your reinforcement program will reach every time.

 10. Reinforcement is NOT an Assessment

 While assessments are easy ways to collect data, Avoid testing learners on every little thing.
 This will demoralize learners.
 Instead, only give constructive assessments that provide insights into how learners can improve their performance on the job.